13 June 1290

 Khalji Dynasty established

 The Khalji Dynasty was established in Delhi with the ascension of Jalal-ud-din Khalji as the Sultan of Delhi on 13 June 1290.
+This is a part of medieval Indian history and hence, important for the UPSC exam.

 - In the beginning of the year 1290 AD, the Mamluk dynasty was ruling Delhi.
 Muiz ud din Qaiqabad was the tenth and the last ruler of the line.
 He is believed to have been killed by Jalal-ud-din Khalji.
 When a group of nobles of Qaiqabad placed his infant son, Kayumars at the throne, Jalal-ud-din killed them and deposed the infant.